anba/es6draft/README.md

 es6draft
 ========

-ECMAScript 2015/2016 compiler and runtime written in Java.
+ECMAScript compiler and runtime written in Java.

 [![Build Status](https://travis-ci.org/anba/es6draft.png?branch=master)](https://travis-ci.org/anba/es6draft)

 ## Implementation Status ##

-Complete implementation of [ECMAScript® 2015] [es2015].

-Complete implementation of [ECMAScript® 2015 Internationalization API, ECMA-402 2nd edition] [intl].

-Implements [ES2016 Draft 2016-01-20] [es2016].

-Supports the following [ECMAScript proposals] [proposals]:
-* Stage 4:
-  * Array.prototype.includes
-  * Exponentiation Operator
-* Stage 3:
-  * Async Functions
-  * Object.values/Object.entries
-  * Object.getOwnPropertyDescriptors
-  * SIMD.JS
-  * String padding
-  * Trailing commas in function parameter lists and calls
-* Stage 2:
-  * function.sent metaproperty
-  * Rest/Spread Properties
-  * Shared memory and atomics
-* Stage 1:
-  * Additional export-from Statements
-  * ArrayBuffer.transfer
-  * Callable class constructors
-  * Class and Property Decorators
-  * Class Property Declarations (Only class static properties are currently supported)
-  * Observable
-  * String.prototype.{trimLeft,trimRight}
-  * String.prototype.matchAll
-  * System.global
-  * Async Generator Functions
+Implements [ES2018 Draft 2018-10-25] [ecma262], [ES2018 Intl Draft 2018-10-24] [ecma402], and some of the current [proposals] [proposals].

-ECMAScript proposals are not enabled by default.
+ECMAScript proposals below stage 3 are not enabled by default.
 To enable them use the `--stage` command line parameter.

 Note: Support of stage 2 (or below) proposals is highly experimental (cf. [TC39 Process] [process]), implementation incompatibilities are to be expected.